jenswindmueller/automation-challenge-babbel/README.md

 ## Installation
-Download or clone this repository since we will be executing the Anndroid test scenarios in this app: https://github.com/babbel-careers/automation-challenge
+Download or clone repository in the link since we will be executing the Anndroid test scenarios in this app: https://github.com/babbel-careers/automation-challenge

 Download and Install IntelliJ - IDE (community version is fine for this project) https://www.jetbrains.com/idea/download/#section=mac